-WooCommerce integration guide
+WooCommerce: integration guide

 |Product data (via product feed)||External fulfillment orders|

 |Shipments||Order extra information/data|

-- Please note: in earlier versions of the plugin, the ‘API Secret Key‘ was also required.
-This is no longer the case.
-However, the latest version of the plugin still has a validation for this field.
-You can ignore the warning "Invalid credentials"; the plugin will work fine without the API Secret Key.
+- Note that in earlier versions of the plugin, the API secret key was also required.
+Although this is no longer the case, the latest version of the plugin still has a validation for this field.
+You can ignore the Invalid credentials warning.

 - Copy the URL as shown in Product feed URL.

 - On ChannelEngine, go to Products > Product feeds and select + Add feed.

 - Paste the URL of the WooCommerce product feed into the input field and select Load product feed.

 - You are then prompted to select the 'node' for the product information, which is Products.

 - In the feed mapping overview, you can map all the data attributes from the product feed to attributes on ChannelEngine.
 For more information on feed mapping and how it is set up, check out Product feeds.